… he and 15 staff members watched agents ransack the office.—Christian Caryl et al.

 The room had been ransacked.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'ransack'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'ransack.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Middle English ransaken, from Old Norse rannsaka, from rann house + -saka (akin to Old English sēcan to seek) — more at seek